matthieumeo/pycsou-sphere/doc/general/install.rst

 If you have previously activated your conda environment ``pip`` will install Pycsou in said environment.
 Otherwise it will install it in your base environment together with the various dependencies obtained from the file ``requirements.txt``.

-Developper Install
+Developer Install
 ------------------

-It is also possible to install Pycsou-sphere from the source for developpers:
+It is also possible to install Pycsou-sphere from the source for developers:

 .. code-block:: bash